OptimalBits/bull/README.md

 **IMPORTANT**

 We are in the progress of developing ```bull 3.0.0```, which means that the latest *unstable* version would be something like bull-3.0.0-alpha.1.
 It is recommended that you stick to version 2.x until 3.0.0 stable is released.
+Some things to expect in  3.x: https://github.com/OptimalBits/bull/milestone/4

 Quick Guide
 -----------